-Raja Rao’s name shines brightly as one of the older Indian writers in English whose works like Kanthapura have been readily accepted and gained much popular among the readers.
+Raja Rao (1908 – 2006) was an Indian-American writer.
+His writings were composed of English language.
+He was one of the older Indian writers in English whose works like Kanthapura have been readily accepted and gained much popular among the readers.

 Born to well-known Brahmin family, Raja Rao was born on 8th November, 1908 in Hasan, Mysore.
 He was the eldest child among his siblings.
 His father was a teacher at Nizam College teaching Kannada.

 The death of his mother at an early age of four and his grandfather left a great impression in his growing years.
 Raja Rao’s first wife was Camille Mouldy in 1931.

 He later married for the second time Katherine Jones, an American stage actress.
 He later married for the third time to Susan, who was a student whom he met at the University of Texas in the 1970s.